trozware/troznet/content/post/2017/posting-from-my-new-ipad.md

 ![Editing a screenshot][9]

-I want to insert an image link but I have just worked out that I saved this Markdown file in the root folder instead of the _posts folder.
+I want to insert an image link but I have just worked out that I saved this Markdown file in the root folder instead of the \_posts folder.
 I can’t see a way to move it from inside Editorial, so I will swap to the Dropbox app to move the file - be right back...
 (I see now how I could have done this in Editorial.)

 Ok, this file is in the right place and the images are in the right folder, so how to add an image link?
-Checking back at previous posts, I see that the format I use for inserting an image is: `![Alt text][#]` and the reference at the foot of the page is like`[#]: /images/image_name.jpg` but I don’t want to have to remember that every time, so I think it is time for some snippets.
+Checking back at previous posts, I see that the format I use for inserting an image is: `![Alt text][#]` and the reference at the foot of the page is like`[#]: /images/2017/image_name.jpg` but I don’t want to have to remember that every time, so I think it is time for some snippets.
 Tapping the lightning icon on the Editorial keyboard lets me edit and create snippets, so I have made one for the image link and one for the image reference.
 Time to scroll